WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 This first node will gossip the transaction throughout the network, then miners can include it in a block.

 If for some reason the first broadcast fails, then if you have Wasabi connected to [your own Bitcoin full node](/using-wasabi/BitcoinFullNode.md) this node will broadcast the transaction to the network.
-If this also fails, or you don't have a full node, then the transaction is send to the backend coordinator with a new Tor identity, who then gossips the transaction to the network.
+If this also fails, then the transaction is sent to the backend coordinator with a new Tor identity, who then broadcasts the transaction to the network.